 Local laws and customs

 Following the death of His Majesty King Bhumibol Adulyadej there’s an official period of mourning of one year from 14 October 2016.
 The cremation ceremony will take place between 25 and 29 October 2017.
+During this time there’s likely to be significant disruption to traffic in central Bangkok, especially around the areas of the ceremonies, due to large volumes of people and road closures.
 You should respect the feelings and sensitivities of the Thai people at this time.

 Conditions in prisons and other detention facilities in Thailand are harsh, with limited access to healthcare.
 There have been recent cases of detainees dying in custody.